Macrometacorp/docs/docs/cep/examples/table-and-window-example.md

 FROM InboundTraffic WINDOW SLIDING_TIME(2 sec) as IT JOIN SuspiciousIPTable as SIP
 ON  IT.ip == SIP.blocked_ip
-GROUP BY ip
+WHERE requestCount > 50
-WHERE requestCount > 50 ;
+GROUP BY ip;
 ```